elpuas/wc-nicaragua/src/slides/01-intro.md

 ---

-> The difference between SSG and SSR is when the page's HTML is generated.
-When using SSG, the HTML is generated in build time.
-SSG pre-rendering makes it easy to cache and fast to deliver.
-The term “static” comes from the fact that the HTML is static.
-But it doesn't necessarily mean that the page is static.
+> The difference between CSR and SSR is when the page's HTML is generated.
+> When using CSR, the HTML is generated in build time.
+Client Side Rendering pre-rendering makes it easy to cache and fast to deliver.
+> _The term “static” comes from the fact that the HTML is static._ But it doesn't necessarily mean that the page is static.

 ---
 > ## Client Side Rendering